 If you need help getting better at serve receive, enroll in our course which has 19 lessons with video demonstrations.
 We take you step by step through the ins and outs of how to pass in beach volleyball.
 You'll also get access to all of our serve receive and passing drills.
-Better yet, sign up for the Rising Star Membership or for elite players, the Main Draw Membership and get access to the other skills courses at a huge discount.
+Better yet, sign up for the Beach Volleyball Mastery or for elite players and get access to the other skills courses at a huge discount.

 Also receive new drills, tutorials, tips, special discounts and updates from our team.
 Your information will not be shared.

 Included are diagrams and written explanations of the 36 MOST IMPORTANT EXERCISES you NEED to win more matches!

 Get the all the keys and drills for: